techmyth/techmyth.github.io/content/posts/ontap-nfs-snapshots-offload-support.en.md

 In this blog I explain the configuration needed to test this new feature.
 To start we should validate the prerequisites to be able to implement this solution.
 According to the VMware documentation portal the prerequisites are as follows:

-- Verify that the NAS array supports the fast file clone operation with the VAAI NAS program.
+- Verify that the NAS array supports the fast file clone operation with the `VAAI` NAS program.
-- On your ESXi host, install vendor-specific NAS plug-in that supports the fast file cloning with VAAI.
+- On your ESXi host, install vendor-specific NAS plug-in that supports the fast file cloning with `VAAI`.
 - Follow the recommendations of your NAS storage vendor to configure any required settings on both the NAS array and ESXi.

 The NFS configuration will be done in NetApp Ontap using the `NetApp NFS Plug-in for VMware VAAI` plugin that recently added native NFS snapshot offload support.